Objects

 Object schema

 The first argument is used to define the specific structure of the object.
 Each entry consists of a key and a schema as the value.
-The entries are then validated against the key and schema.
+The entries of the input are then validated against these schemas.

 import * as v from 'valibot';